chilampoon/TCGA-ML/DEA/README.md

 ### To do:

 1. Redo the single type DEA, adding PCA analysis.
-2. Extract BRCA & HNSC subsets, first spile into training and validation parts, then to redo the differential expression analysis **on training part**, then to try the machine learning pipeline!
+2. Extract BRCA & HNSC subsets, first spilt into training and validation parts, then to redo the differential expression analysis **on training part**, then to try the machine learning pipeline!